raulnq/articles/cl41hch5g0065tmnvfenc03nh.md

     });
 ```

-That's it, time to run our Nuke command:
+That's it!
+Now it's time to run our Nuke command:

 ```powershell
 nuke HelmInstall